The Bay Link Concept – 1988

-The Commonwealth Building which is now the Brougham Apartments was to become the jewel in the crown, a huge IMAX theater project.
+The Commonwealth Building which is now the Brougham Apartments was to become the jewel in the crown, a huge IMAX theatre project.
 This controversial plan became a very expensive exercise with the licensing and theatre equipment purchased but never installed.
 The system was later sold to a Queensland theme park.
 The IMAX was to be complemented with a huge convention centre next door.

-An international hotel was to be built on the land Deakin’s Waterfront Campus now occupies, along with a proposed transport museum also in the Deakin Woolstores – Both of these plans were not realized until the Steampacket Place project a decade later with Sheraton Four Points Hotel and the Ford Discovery Centre becoming part of the project in other areas of the precinct.
+An international hotel was to be built on the land Deakin’s Waterfront Campus now occupies, along with a proposed transport museum also in the Deakin Woolstores; Both of these plans were not realized until the Steampacket Place project a decade later with Sheraton Four Points Hotel and the Ford Discovery Centre becoming part of the project in other areas of the precinct.

 Cunningham Pier and Yarra Street Pier were both to be redeveloped with extended marinas and were to house small dining or tourist based businesses.

-The whole area was to have a marine themed terracing and landscaping and a boardwalk stretching Steampaket Gardens.
-Much of the Steampacket Garden’s landscaping was complete including the installation of giant palm trees and extensive red brickwork. before being torn up once again as part of the final Steampacket project a few years later.
+The whole area was to have a marine themed terracing and landscaping and a boardwalk stretching along Steampaket Gardens.
+Much of the Steampacket Garden’s landscaping was complete including the installation of giant palm trees and extensive red brickwork, before being torn up once again as part of the final Steampacket project a few years later.

 Steampacket Gardens was also to be home to a sailing pond which could also be used as a skating rink in the colder months.